serpent-os/serpentos.com/content/en/docs/packaging/workflow/prerequisites.md

 ```

-After the recipes/ git repositori has been cloned, symlink helpers.bash into `~/.bashrcd.d/`:
+After the recipes/ git repository has been cloned, symlink helpers.bash into `~/.bashrcd.d/`:

 ```bash
 popd